wbic16/hello-phext/README.md

 * merge: verifies that two phext documents can be zipper-merged (intersection)
 * subtract: verifies that we can prune all of the coordinates from a second phext document
 * normalize: verifies that empty scrolls are pruned from the given phext document
-* swap: verifies that the content at the given coordinates can be swapped between two phext archives